 When parents don’t take self-care for granted, it can be easier to manage stress, deal with daily struggles, and learn to be more resilient to whatever life has to throw in your way.
 We become a stronger and better role model for the kids.
 Kids will learn how to manage their own emotions the healthy way and grow to be well-adapted adults.

 Different Ways to Practice Parental Self-Care During Covid-19

 Us parents should treat our bodies better by preparing and eating healthy foods with the family and getting enough exercise and sleep.
 It also good that parents, especially tired mums, prioritise skincare routines.
 Don’t skip your favourite facial wash, whitening skin toner, and sunscreen/moisturiser and you will feel more confident to face the day.

 Don’t cut out ties with other people just because of the pandemic.
-Use technology wisely to catch up with friends, family, neighbors, and colleagues, especially your older loved ones.
+Use technology wisely to catch up with friends, family, neighbours, and colleagues, especially your older loved ones.
 Show kids that technology should also be used to continue social connections more than plain entertainment.

 Take up hobbies you enjoy doing and get the kids to tag along.
-This can mean baking fresh baked goodies, tending to your vegetable garden, or watching your favorite comedy shows.
+This can mean baking fresh baked goodies, tending to your vegetable garden, or watching your favourite comedy shows.
 Show kids that taking a break when you need it is a must, not a luxury.

 Parents should also learn to seek help as needed.
 Asking for help shows kids that you are accepting the fact that sometimes, you can’t do it all on your own and that is totally okay.

 Even kids are not immune to the mental stress the Covid-19 lockdowns can cause.
-But with parent’s help, they can learn how to better adapt to pandemic-related stress, react to situations in a healthy way, and learn how to prioritise self-care in our crazy schedules!
+But with our help, they can learn how to better adapt to pandemic-related stress, react to situations in a healthy way, and learn how to prioritise self-care in our crazy schedules!

 * this is a collaborative post.